PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/Week 5/Lab 5/Lab5.md

    ls -l compile
    ```

-   Ensure that the permissions are set to executable for each user group.
-If not, change the permissions using:
+   I ensured that the permissions were set to executable for each user group.
+If not, I changed the permissions using:

    ```bash
    chmod +x compile
    ```

-   For more information on file permissions, visit: [Linux File Permissions Cheat Sheet](https://www.stationx.net/linux-file-permissions-cheat-sheet/).
+   For more information on file permissions, I referred to the [Linux File Permissions Cheat Sheet](https://www.stationx.net/linux-file-permissions-cheat-sheet/).

 ## Exercise 2: Testing the Compile Script on Daytime Application
 ### Overview
-We will use the provided source files for the daytime client and server applications to ensure consistency in future labs.
+I used the provided source files for the daytime client and server applications to ensure consistency in future labs.

 ### Instructions
 1. **Download the source files**:
-   - On VM1, download `daytimeClient2.c` using WinSCP.
+   - On VM1, I downloaded `daytimeClient2.c` using WinSCP.
-   - On VM2, download `daytimeServer2.c` using WinSCP.
+   - On VM2, I downloaded `daytimeServer2.c` using WinSCP.

 2. **Compile the daytime client application** on VM1 using the script: